 The CoE EaP Facility Steering Committee will be composed of: European Union representatives, CoE EaP Facility National Co-ordinators for each EaP country and the CoE MAE’s involved in the CoE EaP Facility’s projects.

 Three CoE EaP Facility Steering Committee meetings were organised during the last implementation period, with the aim of evaluating the CoE EaP Facility’s projects’ implementation, assessing the results achieved, reviewing and adjusting (if necessary) the work log frame for the CoE EaP Facility’s projects’ implementation.

-The next CoE EaP Facility Steering Committee Meeting will be held on 10 June in Brussels.
-The aim of this Meeting will be to provide key stakeholders with updated information on the CoE EaP Facility implementation results and achievements for the period October 2013 - May 2014, as well as on the CoE EaP Facility's forthcoming activities until December 2014.
+The final CoE EaP Facility Steering Committee Meeting will be held on 27 October in Brussels.
+The aim of this Meeting will be to provide key stakeholders with updated information on the CoE EaP Facility implementation results and achievements for the period June - October 2014, and more importantly, to provide an overall and comprehensive assessment of the CoE EaP Facility’s results and achievements (2011-2014).